hypertelia/hypertelia.github.io/_posts/2025-03-07-winter-jennride-2025.md

 image: /img/jennride-2025/03.jpg
 ---

-This post was written for Will Nell-Barker's website WillCycle.com.
+This post was originally written for at published Will Nell-Barker's website WillCycle.com.
 [Go check it out](https://www.willcycle.com/)!
+It's republished here with a few extra photos.

 The \#Jennride has been a fixture on the calendar since 2016, the year following the death of Jenn Hill, [Singletrack magazine’s](https://singletrackworld.com) deputy editor, and acts as a fundraiser for [St. Gemma’s Hospice](https://www.st-gemma.co.uk) and other causes, including [Rider Resilience](https://riderresilience.org).
 It also acts as a great excuse to get together with like-minded souls for a weekend of riding through some of the finest scenery in the land.
 It usually takes place in the summer, but as of last year there’s a winter edition too.